mkkvkmn/fire/readme.md

 It eats .csv and .xlsx files and outputs reports.

+## What You Get

+- Overall understanding of you finances as a Power BI report
+  - Income, costs, assets & liabilities, dividend income, fire estimate
+- Ability to set and track targets
+- Multiperson household support

 ## Migrations

 If you have have used v1, please see the [Migration from v1 to v2 Guide](data_pipeline/src/data_processing/migration_scripts/readme.md) for instructions on automatically or manually migrating your data.